Stockton Rush: Early life

-Richard Stockton Rush III was born into a wealthy family in San Francisco, California, on March 31, 1962, the youngest of five children born to Richard Stockton Rush Jr. and Ellen (née Davies).
+Richard Stockton Rush III was born on March 31, 1962, into a wealthy family in San Francisco, California, the youngest of five children born to Richard Stockton Rush Jr. and Ellen (née Davies).
 His mother was a native of San Francisco, while his father was born in Philadelphia.
 His maternal grandfather was businessman Ralph K. Davies.
 His maternal grandmother, Louise Davies, was a philanthropist and the namesake of San Francisco's Louise M. Davies Symphony Hall.
 Through his father, he was a descendant of two signers of the Declaration of Independence, Richard Stockton and physician Benjamin Rush.

 His childhood home in San Francisco was unintentionally damaged during a synchronised bombing of Yugoslav embassies in 1967.
 The explosion went off at midnight in a walkway between the consulate and his home, blowing holes in the walls of both the consulate and the room in which his 6-year-old sister Catherine was sleeping.

 As a child, Rush wanted to become an astronaut and the first person on Mars, and had an interest in aviation and aquatics.
 He began scuba diving at age 12, and became a commercial pilot at 18 years old.
 He was later told his visual acuity would disqualify him from becoming a military aviator.
 In 1980, he graduated from Phillips Exeter Academy in Exeter, New Hampshire.

 Rush received a Bachelor of Science in Engineering degree with a major in aerospace engineering from Princeton University in 1984 and a Master of Business Administration from the University of California, Berkeley in 1989.